To s’more, or not to s’more, that is the question…

 Getting back to the basics can truly bring a family together.
 Unplugging from all of the electronic devices and taking the time to experience nature can help turn screen time into actual face time.

-To help with thy unpluggin’, we have created a list of what we think are some of the top public campgrounds.
+To help with thy unpluggin’, we have created a list of what we think are some of the top RV Parks and campgrounds in the area.
 These State owned campgrounds tend to focus on the art of camping — generally catering to smaller trailers and tent camping.
 Although many do have designated RV sites, they tend to be a little more rustic than privately owned RV Parks.

 Andrew Molera California State Park